 I found no support for the hypothesis that variance in precipitation would be associated with lower elasticity to variance in vital rates for 82 population of perennial plants (Fig 2).
 Moreover there was no evidence among these populations that plant longevity was associated with CV of precipitation as expected if longevity was selected for in conditions of high variability of precipitation.
 This analysis suggests that CV of precipitation is probably not an overriding force in perennial plant evolution.
 Some caution must be taken in interpreting these results however.
 First it should be noted that I am using an interpolated value of CV of precipitation not locally collected values at the populations studied.
 CV of precipitation could be different locally.
 Second, of course, the plant populations analyzed here do not represent true independent samples of plant evolutionary strategy at these locations.
 Rather they were selected to be studied for subjective reasons by the researchers that contributed to this dataset.
 These plants are likely not perfect representatives of plants in their respective climate regimes.
 Third, the study populations, while distributed widely, are heavily biased to North American temperate ecosystems.
 The range of precipitation variability across these sites is does not capture the global range in precipitation CV and in fact is biased towards the low end of variability. von Wehrden et al. 2012 found CV of precipitations ranging from less then 14% to over 42% in many deserts.
 It is possible that the inclusion of a wider geographic scope and plants adapted to more variable environments would show more of a pattern.

 As was reported by Morris et al. 2008, I found that longevity was associated with decreased elasticity to variance (fig 4).
 The correlation coefficient I report, is fairly weak however compared to the relationship found in Morris et al. 2008 and lends less support to the notion that plant longevity is critical to buffering populations from variance at least in these populations.
-This could be because in Morris et al. 2008 the sampled populations included a greater range of longevities from a number of annual species to plants with longevities of hundreds of years. succulent from South AfricaThe dataset analyzed here represents a narrower range of perennial plant life histories.
+This could be because in Morris et al. 2008 the sampled populations included a greater range of longevities from a number of annual species to plants with longevities of hundreds of years.
+The dataset analyzed here represents a narrower range of perennial plant life histories.
 There may have also been some methodological problems with my estimation of plant life-span as I found a few populations with unrealistically long life-expectancies (2000 + y) and some with negative life-expectancies.

 References